Kirby1997/BananoCraft/README.md

 This is necessary when restoring backups etc.
 You may set `walletId` to the ID of the wallet created by your `wallet_create` RPC call to specify specific wallet on the node.
 Doing so allows you to use previously created wallet.
-Of course, the specified seed should contain the wallet ID and the wallet has to contain the specified master account.
+Of course, the specified node should contain the wallet ID and the wallet has to contain the specified master account.

 Demo video:  https://www.youtube.com/watch?v=KR-cTu4XxLY